 For residential properties, SDLT is usually calculated on a sliding scale based on the property’s value, with higher rates applied to more expensive homes.

-On the other hand, when leasing a commercial property, SDLT isn’t just calculated on the value of the property itself but also on the rent you’ll pay over the lease term.
+On the other hand, with a commercial lease agreement, SDLT isn’t just calculated on the value of the property itself but also on the rent you’ll pay over the lease term.
 This is known as the Net Present Value (NPV) of the rent.
 If you’re also paying a premium (a lump sum payment for the lease), this will be subject to SDLT as well.
 Typically, the rates for commercial properties are lower than those for residential.

 There are also additional surcharges for owning multiple residential properties but this does not apply to commercial properties.